 With both of these modalities, you can play around with the work to rest ratio to make it more like a HIIT workout, or like a standard aerobic cardio protocol depending on your fat loss goals.

 Take 10 minutes; throw on some jams, and go to work with any of the above workouts.
 Even working at higher intensities won’t be enough to hinder your recovery unless you’re very deconditioned.
 Stick with single skips, get in a light sweat, and finish off with some mobility work.

 Don’t make it complicated, just get it done.

 Well, that’s all she wrote.
+There are tons of benefits of jumping rope.
 If you follow the routines outlined you’ll increase calf size, jumpstart athleticism, and improve your conditioning without losing your precious hypertrophy.
 Give the jump rope a go and let me know how you do.